flamecoders/coderswiki/src/lessons/DSA/time-complexity.md

 ## Some of the most used notation

 ### 1. O(1)
-Where time taken is not depended on size on input at all (`const time`).
+Here time taken is not depended on size on input at all (`const time`).

 **For example:**